About Leland Town

 Criminal Records

-The criminal records system in Brunswick County encompasses a range of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Brunswick County covers a range of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Brunswick County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the North Carolina Public Records Law.
-To conduct a background check, residents can request information from the Sheriff's Office or use the North Carolina Bureau of Investigation's services, which provide statewide criminal records checks.
+To conduct a background check, residents can request information from the Sheriff's Office or use the North Carolina State Bureau of Investigation's services, which provide statewide criminal records checks.

 Vital Records